Part Donation, Part Sale

-- Can use cash from the sale portion to retire a mortgage or purchase other property.
+- Use cash from the sale portion to retire a mortgage or purchase other property.

-- Gain satisfaction in making a significant gift to The Nature Conservancy during your lifetime.
+- Gain satisfaction in making a significant gift to TNC during your lifetime.

-- As with all gifts of real estate, The Nature Conservancy must review and approve the transfer before the bargain sale can be completed.
+- As with all gifts of real estate, TNC must review and approve the transfer before the bargain sale can be completed.

 - Transferring real estate or securities that are not publicly traded requires securing an independent appraisal to establish the property's value for the charitable deduction.